sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 - Route consistency will validate ECMP NextHops.
 It will check the associated egress interface and ARP/neighbor entries
 - Route consistency will validate Tunnel NextHops.
 It will check the associated egress interface and ARP/neighbor entries for only the overlay nexthops
 - Route consistency checker can be started by user and it will run in background
-- Route consistency checker will dump inconsistent routes into a file that can be viewed by an user CLI.
+- Route consistency checker will dump inconsistent routes that can be viewed by an user CLI.
-- Route consistency checker will store all the previous outputs of inconsistency run in a file
 - As the route consistency checker is a CPU intensive operation, only one instance of checker can be active at any moment

 ## 2.2 Configuration and Management Requirements